renttrent/Drawing-with-Fourier-Transform/README.md

 ## Notes
 Project made in Processing which is a tool that lets you use programming to sketch on the screen.
 Premade video outputs are included.
+The python file is a simple demonstration of the fourier transform which seperates signals into different sinusoid functions.
 ### Links:
 -	https://processing.org/download/
 -	https://matplotlib.org/users/installing.html